Inaugural Bathurst International car race delayed until 2021

 Officials on Wednesday said the inaugural Bathurst International at Mount Panorama has been postponed until 2021 because of COVID-19 restrictions.

-Barrichello, who won 11 Formula 1 Grand Prix races in an F1 record 322 starts — a mark equaled by Kimi Raikkonen last month in Russia — would have had to go into a 14-day quarantine in Australia before the Nov.
+Barrichello, who won 11 Formula 1 Grand Prix races in an F1-record 322 starts — a mark equaled by Kimi Raikkonen last month in Russia — would have had to go into a 14-day quarantine in Australia before the Nov.
 12-15 series of races because of current restrictions for incoming international travelers.

 The 48-year-old Brazilian driver was scheduled to to drive n the S5000 open-wheel race.
 The S5000s are Australia’s fastest racing cars and could have broken the lap record on the 6.2-kilometer (3.8-mile) layout which includes famous hills and sharp turns and is part of residential traffic when races are not being held.

 The track, first used for racing in the late 1930s, also hosts Australia’s biggest domestic race each year, the Bathurst 1000, which is scheduled to be held Oct.
-18.
+18. Bathurst is in central western New South Wales state about 200 kilometers (120 miles) from Sydney.

 The Australian Racing Group and Bathurst Regional Council say the event could only have gone ahead if border restrictions were lifted and mandatory quarantine periods scrapped.